HowToSD/cremage/docs/users_guide/ug_sd3.md

    sd3_ldm_model_path: /home/john_doe/sd3/stable-diffusion-3-medium-diffusers
    ```

-## Generating an image using SD 3
+## Generating an image using SD3
-  On Basic tab, select SD 3 in the Generator model type combobox.
+  On the Basic tab, select SD3 in the Generator model type combobox.

 ## Limitations
 * Only text to image flow is supported.
 Image to image and Inpainting are not supported.